Request a Free Call

 Super Visa – Parents and Grandparents

-A super visa is a multiple entry visa that allows parents and grandparents of Canadian Citizens and Permanent Residents to visit them.
+A super visa Canada is a multiple entry visa that allows parents and grandparents of Canadian Citizens and Permanent Residents to visit them.
 This visa will let them to stay in Canada for up to two years straight without leaving the country in between the period like some other visa’s.

 Both ‘Parents or Grandparents’ and the inviting ‘Children or Grandchildren’ have specific eligibility requirements which need to be fulfilled for applying for a Super Visa:

 Super Visa Application Requirements for Parents and Grandparents

 Here are some of the basic requirement for super visa in canada:

 The IRCC may require Police Clearance Certificates to prove you are admissible in Canada and don’t have any previous criminal or immigration convictions.

 You need to give an Immigration medical exam to be eligible to enter Canada.
 This exam proves that you will not be a health hazard or a burden on the Canadian medical system.

 A letter of invitation is needed from your sponsor (Child or Grandchild), which would include their promise of financial support, their P.R or Citizenship Documents and a list of people in their household.